 "Like warm pillows" and "excellent out of the box" are how professional gear testers find the Danner Free Spirit in terms of comfort.
 One of them attributes this plushness to the shoe's dual-density midsole, while another links it to the hiker's lined combination upper.

 The Free Spirit's lizard-like grip

 Adventurers and experts "found the perfect hiking boot" in Free Spirit, especially in the area of surface traction.
-It's "at home on rock and hard surfaces," including -washed streets. it also does extremely well on loose rock and dirt.
+It's "at home on rock and hard surfaces," including rain-washed streets. it also does extremely well on loose rock and dirt.

 Your mini bulldozer